IAmJonoBo/Hephaestus/docs/lifecycle.md

 - **Automated Release Tagging**: Pushes to `main` automatically tag new versions based on `pyproject.toml` and publish GitHub Releases with changelog-ready artefacts.
+- **Wheelhouse Distribution**: The `Build Wheelhouse` workflow assembles wheels and sdists via `uv build`, stores them as a downloadable GitHub Actions artefact, and attaches the bundle to each GitHub Release so consumers can install without a PyPI publish.
+- **Wheelhouse Consumption**: Run `uv run hephaestus release install --tag <tag>` from any project to download the matching release archive, install its wheels into the active environment, and keep the toolkit versions aligned even before PyPI publication.
+- **Deep-Clean Stage**: The release workflow installs `uv` and performs `uv run hephaestus cleanup --deep-clean` before version detection so archives and tags never include workspace cruft.
 - **Semantic Version Discipline**: Bump the `version` field using semver semantics—patch for safety fixes, minor for new features, major for breaking changes.
+- **Pre-Release Checklist**: Run through `docs/pre-release-checklist.md` before pushing the final changes to confirm automation parity, forcing a local cleanup sweep and re-running guard rails.

 ### 7. Deployment